 By Dr. Wilmer J. Leon, III | Trice Edney Wire

-Producer/ Host of the nationally broadcast call-in talk radio program “Inside the Issues with Wilmer Leon,” on SiriusXM Satellite radio channel 126.
+Dr. Wilmer Leon is the author of Politics Another Perspective and a nationally and internationally broadcast radio talk show host.
 Go to www.wilmerleon.com or email: email@example.com. www.twitter.com/drwleon and Dr. Leon’s Prescription at Facebook.com